We care about your privacy

 Energy Transition Initiative Japan

-The Energy Transition Initiative – Centre for Global Commons (ETI-CGC) was formed in 2021 at COP26, between select Japanese companies and the University of Tokyo.
-The purpose of the platform is for collaboration between industry and academia to develop pathways for Japan to achieve decarbonisation.
+The The Energy Transition Initiative – Centre for Global Commons (ETI-CGC) was formed in 2021 at COP26, between select Japanese companies and Center for Global Commons at the University of Tokyo.
+The ETI-CGC serves as a platform for industry and academia to collaborate in developing pathways for Japan to achieve decarbonization.
+The platform is working independently from the ETC while fostering close collaboration with its extensive network and shared objectives.
+Corporate members in the platform include leading Japanese companies from the Energy, Materials, Transport, Finance, Building, Trading, Technology and Industrial Products industries.

 Photo of japanese kites